Skilled Louisville Bad Faith Lawyer

 However, all too often insurance companies don’t hold up their end of the deal.
 Sadly, it is more lucrative for them to deny valid claims, delay payments, or offer unreasonable settlements than it is for them to act in good faith.
 They have learned that many people will not stand up and fight when they act in bad faith – and they have learned that they can get away with breaking the law and breaking their contract with customers.

-At Gladstein Law Firm, our insurance lawyers are committed to helping our clients stand up to Big Insurance and make certain that their claims are handled quickly, fairly, and for the right amount of money.
+At Gladstein Law Firm, our Louisville bad faith lawyer is committed to helping our clients stand up to Big Insurance and make certain that their claims are handled quickly, fairly, and for the right amount of money.
 If you have been mistreated by an insurance company or if you are having difficulty settling an insurance claim, we are here to help.
 Kentucky bad faith insurance attorney Seth Gladstein can examine your case and determine whether your insurance company is acting in a way that is fair and just.

-To request a free and confidential case review with an insurance attorney please contact us today by calling (800) 991-0474.
+To request a free and confidential case review with an experienced Louisville bad faith attorney please contact us today by calling (800) 991-0474.